 Eating and Shopping

-One thing the neighborhood lacks is a real shopping and restaurant district.
+One thing the neighborhood lacks is a real shopping and restaurant district, and the few good options face an uncertain future due to the lockdown from the 2020 pandemic.
 The Cliff House has long been a favorite for special occasions, with fine dining and more casual options to go along with the splendid view of Seal Rock.
+Closed during the pandemic with all of its dishware and memorabilia sold at auction, it’s hard to believe this iconic location won’t find a new operator in the future.

 Golden Gate Sunset View